-From right-in-our-backyard picks to rustic Christmas fun in Mystic, Connecticut and Hudson Valley, here are 10 holiday outings—listed from nearest to farthest from Midtown—worth a drive or train trek.
+From right-in-our-backyard picks to rustic Christmas fun in Mystic, Connecticut and the Hudson Valley, here are a dozen holiday outings—listed roughly from nearest to farthest from Midtown—worth a drive or train trek this holiday season.

 Bergen County’s Winter Wonderland at Van Saun Park – Paramus, New Jersey

-Just 30 minutes to an hour, depending on traffic
+30 minutes to 1 hour from Midtown, depending on traffic

 Van Saun Park, already a favorite destination for New Jersey families, will once again be turned into a Winter Wonderland for the holidays.
-For the price of one general admission ticket ($16, including skate rentals), visitors can enjoy open-air ice skating, a mini train ride, Santa visits, admission to the zoo, unlimited carousel rides, and more family activities.
+For the price of one general admission ticket, visitors can enjoy open-air ice skating, a mini train ride, Santa visits, admission to the zoo, unlimited carousel rides, and more family activities.
 There's also a synthetic skating rink for kids, which is great for beginners because it has more friction than regular ice.
 Adults might enjoy the food trucks and beer tent!
-Kids 3 and under are free.
+Kids 3 and under are FREE.

-45 minutes from Midtown by car, or one hour via Metro-North's Harlem Line to the Valhalla station (11-minute walk to the park)
+45 minutes from Midtown by car, or 1 hour via Metro-North's Harlem Line to the Valhalla station (11-minute walk from the park)

 Westchester's Kensico Dam Plaza Park comes alive with holiday happenings at this aptly named attraction.
 Visitors can enjoy carnival rides, an ice skating rink, holiday circus, face time with Santa, twinkling holiday lights at Candy Cane Lane, as well as light shows choreographed to holiday music.
+New in 2018: FUNderland Village, where families can enjoy a bigger and brighter light show, six new rides, and nightly magic performances.
 The best part: All this fun (skate rentals, too!) is included in the price of admission.

-Drive through a tunnel of lights at Jones Beach!
-Photo by Amanda Gill courtesy of Magic of Lights.
+Drive through a tunnel of lights at Jones Beach.
+Photo courtesy of Magic of Lights

 Magic of Lights – Jones Beach State Park, Long Island